CoyoteWaltz/MarkdownNotes/12project/doc_site_portfolio/index.md

 #### About MDX

+> Currently I wont use MDX for my Markdown learning notes.
+And I will use mdx to render some delicate React components for Home/Index/About page directly in the _nextra_ roject.

 [MDX](https://mdxjs.com/docs/what-is-mdx/).
 Writing JSX in markdown for custom components.
 UI framework agnostic?

 Markdown & JSX & JS Expression & ESM & Interleaving.